Hazardous Household Waste

 - Old style televisions and computer monitors - These have cathode ray tubes containing hazardous chemicals.
 These can be taken to either Household Waste Recycling Centres in Southend-on-Sea for safe recycling as waste electrical and electronic equipment.

 - Fridges and freezers - Many contain chlorofluorocarbons (CFC's) maybe with hydrogen (HCFC's) propellant, which have a significant impact on the environment.
-All items generated at home can be taken to either Household Waste Recycling Centre in Southend-on-Sea for safe recycling as waste electrical and electronic equipment.
+All items generated at home can be taken to either Household Waste Recycling Centre in Southend-on-Sea for safe recycling.

-- Garden Chemicals and pesticides - Best to buy only what you need and to use what you buy.
+- Garden chemicals and pesticides – It is best to only buy what you need and to use what you buy.
 We can arrange disposal but a collection fee applies.
 Alternatively there are private companies locally that will offer a chargeable collection and disposal service.
 If you would like more information please contact us.
 Please note that the use of creosote by amateurs was banned in 2003.
 Creosote can only be used by professionals and for wood treatment in industrial installations in certain circumstances.
 For further information please see the information sheet in the Related items section on the right-hand-side of this page.

 - Car Engine oil (mineral oils) - These have the potential to pollute the environment.
 Car engine (mineral) oil can be recycled at either Household Waste Recycling Centres in Southend-on-Sea.

 - Cooking oils - (e.g. olive, vegetable and sunflower oils) these can be taken in a sealed container to either Household Waste Recycling Centres in Southend-on-Sea for recycling.
 Alternatively cooking oils can be poured into the soil where they will naturally biodegrade (cooking oils only, NOT engine oil).